 The edTPA is a pre-service electronic portfolio designed by the State of Ohio to assess teacher readiness.
 The State of Ohio requires all pre-service teachers to complete this electronic portfolio during their student teaching experience.

 The cost of this assessment to the student is $300.
 The State of Ohio has contracted Pearson to be the vendor who will score your edTPA portfolio.
 You will pay this fee directly to Pearson when you register to submit your portfolio.
+If you want to use your edTPA score of 37 or better in place of your pedagogy, OAE, be sure to have your score sent to the University.

 Completion of all three tasks and successful submission of your edTPA portfolio is a requirement of your Student Teaching course.